b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-Here `getResultOf6TennisGames` returns a result of 6 games ($H_0$: in every game
+Here `getResultOf6TennisGames` returns a result of 6 games under $H_0$ (both
-each player got the same chance to win).
-When John wins a game then we get 0,
+players got equal probability to win a game).
+When John wins a game then we get
-when Peter we get 1.
+0, when Peter we get 1.
 So if after running `getResultOf6TennisGames` we get,
 e.g. 4 we know that Peter won 4 games and John won 2 games.
 We repeat the
-experiment 100'000 times to get a reliable estimate of the results.
+experiment 100'000 times to get a reliable estimate of the results distribution.

 OK, at the beginning of this chapter we intuitively said that a player needs to
 win 6 games to become the local champion.
 We know that the result was 0-6 for